dkumza/expenses_sql_react_express/README.md

 ## Installation

+You need local setup of SQL DB <br>

 To install the application, follow these steps:

 1. Clone the repository.
 2. Navigate to the `server` folder and run `npm install` to install the server dependencies.
+3. Import "exp_DB.sql" to your local SQL server
-3. Navigate to the `client` folder and run `npm install` to install the client dependencies.
+4. Navigate to the `client` folder and run `npm install` to install the client dependencies.

 ## Running the Application